A matching decoder for bivariate bicycle codes: Decoder

-We place our proposal of using an overcomplete set of matching subroutines in the context of previous work.
-Previously, matching results have been passed between $X$ and $Z$ matching subroutines on the toric code to exploit $Y$ error correlations~\cite{fowler2013optimalcomplexitycorrectioncorrelated}.
+Our proposal of using an overcomplete set of matching subroutines is distinct from previous ideas.
+In prior work, matching results have been passed between $X$ and $Z$ matching subroutines on the toric code to exploit $Y$ error correlations~\cite{fowler2013optimalcomplexitycorrectioncorrelated, liu2025correlatedmatchingdecoder488}.
 Additionally, matching problems have been combined on a unified lattice to improve logical error rates~\cite{Sahay2022decoder,Benhemou2025minimising, gidney2023newcircuitsopensource}.
-The method we present here is distinct from these ideas.
-Specifically, correlations between bits $b_j$ can be detrimental to over-matching.
-To see this, let us consider a contrived example with two distinct toric codes, with individual symmetries $\Sigma_1$ and $\Sigma_2$, consisting of all the stabilizers of each individual code, where over-matching will not help.
+In contrast to Refs.~~\cite{fowler2013optimalcomplexitycorrectioncorrelated, liu2025correlatedmatchingdecoder488}, correlations between bits $b_j$ can be detrimental to our over-matching strategy.
+To see this, consider a contrived example with two toric codes, with individual symmetries $\Sigma_1$ and $\Sigma_2$, consisting of all the stabilizers of each individual code.
 We can construct the symmetry $\Sigma_{1+2} = \Sigma_1 + \Sigma_2$.
 Matching on this additional symmetry essentially performs matching on both copies of the toric code in parallel on two disjoint graphs in a single subroutine.
-Assuming an error occurs that will cause a logical failure on $\Sigma_1$, then matching on symmetry $\Sigma_{1+2}$ will also fail with certainty.
-As such, no matching failure will be detected with this choice of redundancy.
-With the exception of borderline cases where a matching subroutine is guessing between two logically inequivalent weight $d/2$ errors, there is little advantage to using over-matching here, as matching failures between different subroutines are highly correlated.
+Any error that causes a logical failure on $\Sigma_1$, will also cause matching on symmetry $\Sigma_{1+2}$ to fail with certainty.
+As such, with the exception of cases where a matching subroutine is guessing between two logically inequivalent weight $d/2$ errors, over-matching offers little advantage.